Patent Portfolio Management: 4 Reasons Why You Should Build A High Quality Patent Portfolio

 Being a solid believer in ROI, I often prefer things that have a high return on investment.
 Through the example of NuCurrent and IBM, we have explored two companies whose patents portfolio yielded them a high return on investment by means of licensing opportunities.

 Now that we have given you four awesome reasons to build a high-quality patent portfolio, go ahead and craft the changes accordingly.
-But only building a quality patent portfolio enough?
+But only building a quality patent portfolio is enough?
 No!
 You should know how to monetize these patents.
-To help you in that pursuit, I have a free guide with 4 strategies– top companies use them– that can help you monetize your patents without spending a single dollar on consultancy fees.
+To help you in that pursuit, I have a free guide with 4 strategies that can help you monetize your patents without spending a single dollar on consultancy fees.
 You can download your guide here: click here to download

 May you succeed in your endeavors!